 - Press + or push buttons to change landing

 - Press S push button to move to first label field

 - Press + or push buttons to change field value

 - Press S push button to move to next field

 - Repeat until entries completed

 - Press N push button to exit.

-Note: Spaces for three characters (three character display) are provided.
-If the display has only two characters, use the two right most spaces (ones and tens place) and leave the left most space (hundreds place) blank.
+- Note: Spaces for three characters (three character display) are provided.
+If the display has only two characters, use the two right most spaces (ones and tens place) and leave the left most space (hundreds place) blank.Factory defaults are listed below.